helrick/git-tutorial/README.md

     This should create a folder, `git-tutorial` in your `Documents` directory containing the code from this repo.

 ## Create a Branch
 The main branch in GitHub is the default branch where commits are made.
-However, it is usful to "branch" off of the main branch to develop specific features, coordinate work, or refactor code while knowing you can switch back to a "working code point" if needed.
+However, it is usful to create branches; to develop specific features, coordinate work, or to refactor code while knowing you can switch back to a "working code point" if needed.

 > I've made everyone in the course who sent me their username an "Issue".
 You should be able to find it by checking the [Issues Page](https://github.com/helrick/git-tutorial/issues/) of the repository and looking for your username, or checking your [Notifications](https://github.com/notifications).
 Make a note of the issue number (preceded by a hashtag) <img src="./img/issue_number.png">